doantronghieu/Nexus/others/docs/projects/IPVM/doc-ai.md

 ### 2. Adaptive Knowledge Systems

-IPVM Sentinel AI maintains a dynamic knowledge architecture that continuously evolves with new research, market developments, and user interactions.
+IPVM Platform AI maintains a dynamic knowledge architecture that continuously evolves with new research, market developments, and user interactions.

 #### Key Capabilities: